discourse/message_bus/README.md

 A reliable, robust messaging bus for Ruby processes and web clients built on Redis.

-MessageBus implements a Server to Server channel based protocol and Server to Web Client protocol (using polling or long-polling)
+MessageBus implements a Server to Server channel based protocol and Server to Web Client protocol (using polling, long-polling or long-polling + streaming)

 Long-polling is implemented using Rack Hijack and Thin::Async, all common Ruby web server can run MessageBus (Thin, Puma, Unicorn) and handle a large amount of concurrent connections that wait on messages.